-Consider the following cluster network types when determining the public Internet access configuration for resources that fully-managed connectors must access.
-For full Confluent Cloud networking details, see Networking Overview.
+Consider the following when determining the public Internet access configuration for resources that fully-managed connectors must access.
+For Confluent Cloud networking details, see the Cloud Networking docs.

 See the following cloud provider documentation for additional information:

 Fully qualified domain names: Some services require fully qualified domain names (FQDNs) to access the service.
 In order for a managed connector to access such a service, the service must use public DNS records pointing to the IP address (public or private).
 Private DNS zones are not supported in Confluent Cloud.

 Private service endpoints: Cloud service providers offer the ability to set up private endpoints with custom or vanity DNS names for native cloud provider services.
 Private endpoints are only supported if the provider supports resolving the endpoints using public DNS.

 Azure service endpoints and AWS gateway endpoints provide secure and direct private connectivity to Azure and AWS services over the cloud provider network backbone using an optimized route.
 These endpoints are located in the Confluent Cloud VPC/Vnet.

 Managed connectors and other Confluent Cloud resources access these service and gateway endpoints using private IP addresses.
 Managed connector network traffic is never routed over cloud provider public endpoints for the following services: